 - Black Bart’s Cave.
 The cave is perfect for 5-12 year olds.
 It’s super dark, and meant to be scary.
 As an adult, I can hardly believe it is scary, but as a young kid, it was terrifying.
 Kids from about 5 and up can understand that the cave in’t real- and there are often bands of older kids running wild through the cave while their parents sip cocktails by the pool.
 I wouldn’t recommend Black Bart’s Cave for young kids- it’s too scary.

 - The shows.
 There are diving shows and gun shows.
 The gun shows have super loud gunpowder pops that have never been popular with the younger set.
 If you have people in your party who do not like unexpected loud noises, ask to be seated away from the pool area.
 There is also a big black gorilla that runs around for one of the shows, and he can also be a bit scary- again, just ask for a seat farther away from the pool area and kids won’t even notice the gorilla.
 The diving shows are awesome.
 Local high school divers jump off of the cliffs surrounding the pool and it is awesome to see.
-When we went this weekend, the pool was under maintenance and drained.
+When we went the last time, the pool was under maintenance and drained.
 It was super cool to see how deep it is- check the images below.

 - Puppet show and piñata.
 The puppet show is tucked in the corner by Black Bart’s Cave, and it’s short, fairly cute.
 My 21 month old did not like it, as the mic was up really loud.
 But my four year old enjoyed it.
 The piñata is a ridiculous free for all that kids will love and parents will hate.